 - The Department Chair/Dean will provide the faculty member with a copy of the completed AA-4 form.
 The faculty member may attach additional comments in response to the Chair/Dean assessment.

 - The completed AA-4 form for each tenured faculty member is due in the VPAA office on the first Monday in June.

-- The VPAA will meet biennially with each tenured faculty member to review the AA-4 forms from the prior two years to discuss faculty achievements, goals, and any concerns.
+- The VPAA or designee will meet biennially with each tenured faculty member to review the AA-4 forms from the prior two years and to discuss faculty achievements, goals, and any concerns.